Problems of setting up business in Thailand

 Eight procedures, which take a minimum of 157 days to complete, are involved with obtaining construction permits.
 The local Metropolitan Authority processes all inspections, permits and approval, before the required connections can be carried out.

-A foreigner can own a highest of 49% share in a Thai company.
+This is one of a big problems of setting up business in Thailand as a foreigner can own a highest of 49% share in a Thai company.
 This is why the importance of a good lawyer and sound business partner is emphasized, as effectively you will be in the minority.
 Make sure that voting rights are fairly setup to ensure that you still maintain control over your business.
 100% foreign ownership can be obtained in specific cases with the BOI, and there are also treaties that allow Americans and Australians to own their businesses – subject to a number of criteria that must be met.

 Not permitted to explore all fields: